Ren294/SmartTraffic_Lakehouse_for_HCMC/README.md

   - `Grafana` dashboards for monitoring
   - Implements SLA monitoring and alerting

-# Data Warehouse Architecture in the Gold Layer
+## Data Warehouse Architecture in the Gold Layer

 The **Gold Layer** in a data lakehouse architecture represents the final, refined stage where clean, processed, and analytics-ready data is stored.
 This layer is specifically designed for consumption by business intelligence tools, data scientists, and analysts.
-In the context of an Traffic Data Warehouse, the **Gold Layer** is where critical business metrics, aggregated datasets, and key insights are stored in an optimized format.
+In the context of an *Traffic Data Warehouse*, the **Gold Layer** is where critical business metrics, aggregated datasets, and key insights are stored in an optimized format.

 The schema DataWarehouse: